 Very first notes are round flavours of toffee followed by prunes and vibrant spiciness, giving you hints of the rum's age.
 The flavours build up on the tongue releasing floral and earthy notes all around the palate.
 The taste is somewhat lighter than the nose would have you assume, but not in a bad way.

 There is a good bite on the way down with almonds, floral notes and fruit.
-It's very big on toffee and coffee with a long lasting finish of creamy goodness, tobacco and marzipan.
+It's very big on toffee and coffee with a long lasting finish of creamy goodness, tobacco, marzipan and brown sugar.

 This is one of the most impressive young rums I've tasted and it certainly doesn't taste quite as young as it is.
 I actually did a blind tasting with Mount Gilboa at a retail store and a bar with well seasoned tasters and the age was guessed to be around 12 years old.